elinevich/k8s_gataway/readme.md

-# Coming changes of Ingress.
+# Coming changes of Ingress
 ## The Kubernetes API Gateway in GKE, Contour, NGINX implementations

 * [What is the Gateway API?
 Will it replace the Ingress?](#what-is-the-gateway-api-will-it-replace-the-ingress)